Learn About Federal Direct Loans

 What is a Master Promissory Note (MPN)?

-A Master Promissory Note (MPN) is the contract that a borrower (in this case the student and/or parent) has with a lender (in this case the U.S. Government) that states the terms of the loan and that the loan must be repaid.
+A Master Promissory Note is the contract that a borrower (in this case the student and/or parent) has with a lender (in this case the U.S. Government) that states the terms of the loan and that the loan must be repaid.
 You should carefully read the master promissory note before you sign it.

-A student must sign an electronic MPN for the subsidized or unsubsidized loan before the loan can be disbursed.
-Once a student has signed an MPN, it is valid for 10 years from the date it was signed and can be used for loans in future academic years that are within the 10-year period.
+A student must sign an electronic Master Promissory Note (MPN) for the subsidized or unsubsidized loan before the loan can be disbursed.
+Once a student has signed a MPN it is valid for 10 years from the date it was signed and can be used for loans in future academic years that are within the 10 year period.
+Click here to complete an undergraduate MPN on the Federal Student Aid Portal.

 How Much Can I Borrow?